 Governmental funds report nonspendable fund balance for amounts that cannot be spent because they are either (a) not in spendable form or (b) legally or contractually required to be maintained intact.
 Restricted fund balance is reported when externally imposed constraints are placed on the use of the resources by grantors, contributors, or laws or regulations of other governments.
 Committed fund balance is reported for amounts that can be used for specific purposes pursuant to constraints imposed by formal action of the government's highest level of decision making authority, the Board of Education.
 A formal resolution of the Board of Education is required to establish, modify or rescind a fund balance commitment.
 The District reports assigned fund balance for amounts that are constrained by the government's intent to be used for specific purposes, but are neither restricted nor committed.
-Unassigned fund balance is the residual classification for the general fund.
+Unassigned fund balance is the residual classification for the general fund, as well as for any deficits reported in other governmental funds.